How to do a script breakdown?

 Script Breakdown Software.

-Many filmmakers still do prefer paper and pen over keyboard and screen.
-However don't underestimate the many technological solutions for easy manual and even automated script breakdown services that are either manual or automatic.
+Many filmmakers still prefer using paper and pen over keyboard and screen, but don't underestimate the numerous technological solutions for easy manual and even automated script breakdown services that are either manual or automatic.
 These services include script tagging, the process of labeling and categorizing the elements of a script for easier analysis and organization.

 -Automatic Script Breakdown software (Filmustage)

 Filmustage is a script breakdown software powered by Artificial intelligence that can guarantee high-end efficiency and usability in a user-friendly interface.
 You won't have to work on a screenplay to break down the movie the old-fashioned way.
 In a couple of minutes after uploading your script, you will get a completely finished screenplay, broken down into all possible categories.
 You'll also be free to evaluate the result of our neural network thanks to the script summary feature and then, if necessary, customize and edit the tags.

 -Manual Script Breakdown software (Movie Magic Scheduling, Final Draft Tagger, or StudioBinder)

 The market for manual script breakdown software is extremely saturated at the moment.
 Among the most popular programs you can find the industry standard Final Draft Tagger, Movie Magic Scheduling and StudioBinder.
 Each of them provides solid functionality to professionally break down the script.

 Doing all these things will give you a useful and informative result that will surely help in planning the time and budget of the picture.